dragonchain/dragonchain/docs/smart-contracts.md

 }
 ```

 A handler called "func" must be defined in your smart contract.
-It will be invoked for each pre-phase 1 transaction
+It will be invoked for each pre-phase 1 transaction encountered in a given block period.
- encountered in a given block period.
-If your function returns false or throws an exception the transaction will
+If your function returns false or throws an exception the transaction will be rejected.

- be rejected.
+*Note:* While the SC implementation is shown here, it should be base64 encoded in practice.

 Potential uses cases: